laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 (_reductions_) that help the applications in such a group get by with the exclusions.

-For example, the dCBOR Application Profile specifies the use of CDE together with some application-level rules {{-dcbor-orig}}.
+For example, the dCBOR Application Profile specifies the use of CDE together with some application-level rules {{-dcbor-orig}}, such as a requirement for all text strings to be in Unicode Normalization Form C (NFC) {{UAX-15}}.

 In general, the application-level rules specified by an Application Profile are based on the shared CBOR Common Deterministic Encoding Profile; they do